nbgarnier/entropy/README.md

 # Matlab version
 - The Matlab version is fully supported as of 2023/10/09.
 - "make matlab" should be working fine, as long as the configure step has correctly detected your matlab installation.
-To ensure the correct Matlab version is used (if you have several versions installed, or on MacOs if the auto-detection fails), re-run ./configure using the MATLAB option, e.g., ./configure MATLAB=/Applications/MATLAB_R2023a.app on MacOs.
+To ensure the correct Matlab version is used (if you have several versions installed, or on MacOs if the auto-detection fails), re-run ./configure using the MATLAB option, e.g. on MacOs:
+<pre><code>
+./configure MATLAB=/Applications/MATLAB_R2023a.app
+</code></pre>
 - Matlab binaries and scripts are located in the subdirectory /bin/matlab ; you should add this path to your matlab environement in order to be able to run the functions provided by the library.

 # Python version